Evidence, monitoring and information

 Purpose of the SHLAA

-The City Council has published the Strategic Housing Land Availability Assessment (SHLAA) 2017 Update as part of the evidence base for the Liverpool Local Plan which was submitted in May 2018 to the Secretary of State for Housing, Communities and Local Government for the purposes of independent examination..
+The City Council published the Strategic Housing Land Availability Assessment (SHLAA) 2017 Update as part of the evidence base for the Liverpool Local Plan which was submitted in May 2018 to the Secretary of State for Housing, Communities and Local Government for the purposes of independent examination.
+The 2018 base-dated report updates the assessment.

 The SHLAA is required by national planning policy, set out in the National Planning Policy Framework (NPPF).
 Without one the City Council’s emerging new planning policy will not be considered sound and may be rejected by the Government and the Planning Inspectorate.
 Having a SHLAA can also assist the Council in resisting applications for housing development in inappropriate locations.
 It is able to do this because it shows that the City Council has a very clear five year land supply for new housing.